BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Communities-of-Concern/README.md

 Definition-census tracts that have a cocentration of BOTH minority AND low-income households, OR that have a concentration of 3 or more of the remaining 6 factors (#3 to #8) but only IF they also have a concentration of low-income households.

-### Summary of MTC COC Disadvantage Factors & Disadvantage Factor Definitnions
+### Summary of MTC COC Disadvantage Factors & Disadvantage Factor Definitions

 [ACS Table Variables and MTC COC Disadvantage Factors Lookup](Data/ACS_Table_Variables_COC_Factors.csv)